Eazybright/repository-package/README.md

 php artisan repository:create Blog
 ```

-Make sure to provide your own argument name when running the above command, I used 'Blog" as an example.
+Make sure to provide your own argument name when running the above command, I used *Blog* as an example.

 Once the command run, it creates the repository files `App\Repositories\BlogRepository.php`, and `App\Repositories\Interfaces\BlogRepositoryInterface.php` and also create a service provider file in `App\Providers\RepositoryServiceProvider.php`.

 You need to register the service provider.
-Open up `config/app.php` and add the following to the providers key.
+Open up `config/app.php` and add the following to the `providers` key.

 ```php
 'providers' => [